Monaco Historic Grand Prix

 1800 new parking spaces

-The new Car Park des Salines located at the western entrance to the Principality, opposite the Jardin Exotique, can accommodate motorised spectators, offering easy access to the circuit as well as preferential rates.
+The new Parking des Salines located at the western entrance to the Principality, opposite the Exotic Garden, can accommodate motorised spectators, offering easy access to the circuit as well as preferential rates.

-The Circuit de Monaco can be reached either on foot, in 15 minutes, by taking the Galerie des Salines and following a meticulously signposted footpath, or by taking one of the shuttle buses specially provided by the Compagnie des Autobus de Monaco, which are free on presentation of a parking ticket.
+The Circuit de Monaco can be reached either on foot, in 15 minutes, by taking the Galerie des Salines and following a meticulously signposted footpath, or by using the shuttle buses, which are free on presentation of a car park ticket and provided specially by the Compagnie des Autobus de Monaco.

 We encourage spectators with reduced mobility to use this option.